 This capability has the potential to “revolutionize the remote antenna application landscape” by solving power constraints at the remote end, according to the company, which expects the solution will particularly benefit the aerospace and defense market.

 For the defense industry, supplying power to remote antennas is a challenge in shelter and other command and control applications.

-Direct GPSoF employs laser safety features, which are compliant with the IEC laser standards.
-The use of the Q-ODC connector ensures a ruggedised connection using single mode fibers, which enables link distances of up to 10 km.
+To ensure safety, Direct GPSoF includes laser safety features compliant with the IEC laser standards.
+The use of the Q-ODC connector ensures a rugged connection using single mode fiber, which enables link distances to 10 km.

 Attendees at DSEI 2019 will be the first to witness this ground-breaking technology, as HUBER+SUHNER debuts the Direct GPSoF solution with a live demonstration at the event.